zhenglong1603/tp/docs/UserGuide.md

 * If provided, the index parameter must always appear first.
 All other parameters can follow in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-But for parameters without suffixes, the order matters.<br>
-  e.g. `deletemu 1 ic/S1234567A` is not the same as `deletemu ic/S1234567A 1`.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.